-Why do you grab that bag of chips or a slice of cake, even though you know it’s not good?
+Why do you reach for that sack of chips or that slice of cake when you probably know it’s no good?
 The reason is in your brain’s chemistry.
-Foods high in sugar and fat release dopamine, a chemical that makes you feel good.
+Eating sugary and fatty foods releases dopamine, which makes you feel good.
 This makes it hard to stop eating them.

 The Science of Cravings: Understanding Food Addiction

 Every craving has a deep reason behind it.
 It’s about how your brain works and your body’s needs.
-Knowing this can help you stop eating too much.
+Knowing this can help you stop overeating.

 How Dopamine Influences Our Choices

-Your brain gets a dopamine boost from eating sugary or fatty foods.
+Eating sugary or fatty foods gives your brain a dopamine boost.
 This makes you want to eat those foods again.
-But, eating them too much can make your brain need more to feel good.
+Eating them too much can make your brain demand more to be pleased.
 This is how food addiction starts.

 The Role of Sugar and Fat in Our Brain